junyuelin/cse15l-lab-reports/index.md

 with no argument: It will just show the files in the working directory.
 In my case, just the files in /home directory

-with a path to a directory as an argument: The working directory is /home. `ls lecture1` lists the file names in the lecture1 directory although it does change the current directory.
+with a path to a directory as an argument: The working directory is /home. `ls lecture1` lists the file names in the lecture1 directory although it does not change the current directory.

 with a path to a file as an argument: `ls Hello.class` just lists the name of the file name which is the argument.